-Like many other computer science classes, CS 473 reached its registration capacity shortly after registration opened in the spring.
-While CS 473 regularly fills up well before the semester begins, this year is notable in that almost every registered student is an undergraduate CS major and either a senior or a James Scholar.
-The class first reached capacity even before the Fall 2013 registration windows opened for juniors and graduate students, and weeks before the department opened 400-level classes to non-majors.
+Like every other required computer science class, CS 374 reached its registration capacity shortly after registration opened in the spring.
+Even though the course is designed to be taken at the junoir level every single registered student is an undergraduate CS or CE major and either a senior or a James Scholar.
+The class first reached capacity well before the Fall 2016 registration windows opened for juniors, and weeks before the department opened CS classes to non-majors.

 This incoming enrollment wave has now worked its way up to our upper-division classes.
-CS 473 is being hit particularly hard, because it is both required for all CS majors and in high demand by related majors, including graduate students.
+CS 374 is being hit particularly hard, because it is required for all CS majors and all CE majors.

-The registration limit is set by the physical capacity of 1404 Siebel; we cannot increase it.
+The registration limit is set by the physical capacity of 1002 ECEB; we cannot increase it.
 And we do not have the necessary manpower to open another lecture section.

 In other words: This is the new normal.

-If you are an undergraduate computer science major (including Math/CS or Stat/CS) and you are graduating in December 2013, contact Steve Herzog or Holly Bagwell in the Computer Science academic office as soon as possible.
-They will get you in.
+If you are an undergraduate computer science major (either Engineering or LAS) major or computer engineering major and you are graduating in December 2016, contact your department's academic office as soon as possible for a registration override.

 To add yourself to the waiting list, you must do ALL of the following:

 Students who are already comfortable with the course material are invited take the regularly scheduled final exam at the regular time (time and location TBA) for proficiency credit.
 If you plan to take the final exam for proficiency credit, please contact Jeff at least one week in advance.